----> Economic Development Master Plan - Phase One
+---> Economic Development Master Plan

 For the last several decades, College Station has served as a regional economic hub within the Texas Triangle.
 A significant amount of the area’s retail activities, most of the tourist accommodations and attractions, and the largest employer (Texas A&M University) are found within College Station.
 A strong local economy and its associated tax revenues have enabled the City to maintain its most significant competitive edge – a high quality of life.
 It is this high quality of life that attracts and retains residents, visitors, and businesses that distinguishes us from other communities in the region, in Texas, and across the United States.